shafikshaon/shafik.xyz/content/posts/python-generators-and-iterators.md

 afterward.

 The state of generator function is remembered.
-When `__next__` object called for generator object, the previously yielded variable `num` is incremented and then yeilded again.
+When `__next__` object called for generator object, the previously yielded variable `num` is incremented and then yielded again.

 Generator expressions creates an anonymous generator function.